lldpd/lldpd/README.md

 Also, `lldpcli` will be linked to GNU Readline (which is GPL licensed) if available.
 To avoid this, use `--without-readline` as a configure option.

+libnl is LGPL licensed.
+To avoid any licensing issue, be sure to use dynamic linking (`--with-embedded-libnl=no`).
+If you use static linking, ensure that you understand the license implication of LGPL.